abdellahML/nyc-navigation/README.md

 ### Usage

-You can either enter your origin and destination locations in the `routes.py` and run the file or select directly your locations in the map on the interactive interface.
+You have to select (left click) directly your locations (an origin and a destination) in the map on the interactive interface and the safest path is found and shown on the map.

 An additional prepocessing phase has been added to addapt our data set to the OSMNX data base.